joeyvanderbie/samsunggear3602sphere/README.md

 @date 2022-10-11
 @twitter @joeyvanderbie

-# gear360 specifics
+Takes two raw Samsung Gear360 frames (for front and back camera) and converts them to a single equirectangular projection.

-Install fusion2sphere as you would normally do.
+Install gear3602sphere as you would normally do.
 (See installation section) To use the Gear360 settings and convert the fisheye photos, use the following command: